ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   computed above.

 * `checksum`: The batch checksum, as computed above.

-Leaders MUST authenticate their requests to Helpers using a scheme that meets the requirements in {{request-authentication}}.

 The Helper MAY defer handling the aggregate share request.
 In this case, it indicates that the aggregate share is not yet ready by immediately sending an